buzzqw/TUS/OBSS/markdown-separati/en/33-movement-and-transport.md

 A character in contact with another creature can use **one Action** to **exchange places** with it.
 If the creature is hostile, an Athletic Check opposed to a Fortitude Saving Throw is required to succeed in exchanging places.
 For each size difference, whoever has the larger one takes a +1d6 bonus to the check.
 It costs a Reaction to the friendly creature.

->>> **Always in the path..**: If you want a crude realism then it is also difficult terrain to pass through areas where there are friendly creatures.
+>>> **Always on the path...**: If you want crude realism, it is also difficult terrain to pass through areas where there are friendly creatures.

 ### Being confined with someone